 So many small businesses fail in the first few years.
 It’s hard to start a business from the ground up!
 You have to wear all the hats, find clients, and you may end up feeling like a headless chicken.
 Don’t give up, though!
 Douglas and I talked about why it’s important to be patient while growing your business.
 Even if it feels like your business isn’t going anywhere, you may be in the seed planting stage.
 Sow your crops and then tend them diligently and they’ll bloom eventually.
 That person that you helped with a business problem out of the goodness of your heart?
 They might refer your best client at some point.
 You never know what can grow out of the smallest projects or helping hands.

 Let your business grow at its own pace.
 You can push it a bit harder, but don’t get discouraged if it takes a bit of time.
-If you want a boost, apply to be a coaching guest on the Sparking Growth podcast to overcome your business obstacle!
+If you want a boost, apply to be a coaching guest on the Creative Business Success Podcast to overcome your own business obstacle!

 Want to connect with Douglas?

-Find him at DouglasHumphries.com and join him in the #createlounge community and Twitter chat on Wednesdays at 7 pm CST/8 pm EST. You can also find him and #createlounge on Twitter at @createlounghq and @Douglas_AmongUs and on Instagram also at @createloungehq and @Douglas_AmongUs.
-Don’t forget to subscribe to Sparking Growth for more episodes and share your biggest takeaways from this episode in the comments.
+Find him at DouglasHumphries.com, on Twitter at @Douglas_AmongUs, and on Instagram at @Douglas_AmongUs.
+Don’t forget to subscribe to the Creative Business Success Podcast for more episodes and share your biggest takeaways from this episode in the comments.